The mounted file system does not support extended attributes [Fix]

 - READ ALSO: How to fix Adobe error 16 on Windows 10

 - Open This PC.

 - Locate your external hard drive, right click it and choose Format.

-- Set File system to NTFS and enter the desired Volume label.
+- Set the File system to NTFS and enter the desired Volume label.
 Now click Start to format your drive.

 - Wait for the process to finish.

 After the process is finished, all files from your external hard drive will be removed, but your hard drive will use NTFS file system instead.
-After converting to NTFS file system, the error should be resolved.
+After converting to the NTFS file system, the error should be resolved.

 Solution 5 – Use Daemon Tools to mount the .wim file

 Several users reported this error message while trying to work with .wim files.
 To fix this problem you need to mount the file with Daemon Tools and then read the files from it.
 This is a simple workaround, so be sure to try it.